Oil-fouled seals, seabirds in Bering Strait puzzle experts

-ANCHORAGE, Alaska, Nov 9 (Reuters) - Seals and seabirds in Alaska waters near the Bering Strait have been showing up contaminated with oil from an unknown source, and marine experts were headed to the region to investigate the mystery, federal and state officials said on Friday.
+ANCHORAGE, Alaska (Reuters) - Seals and seabirds in Alaska waters near the Bering Strait have been showing up contaminated with oil from an unknown source, and marine experts were headed to the region to investigate the mystery, federal and state officials said on Friday.

 Sightings of oiled birds and marine mammals over the past two months have raised “red flags” among state and federal agencies that oversee wildlife and environmental conditions in the region, said U.S. Coast Guard spokesman David Mosley.